SAP-samples/xsc-cap-migration/README.md

     - `SAP Hana Cloud` and
     - `SAP Hana Schemas and HDI Containers`
   - Subscription
-    - **SAP Business Application Studio**
-    - Or **SAP Build Code** is required if you want to convert the service layer as well, since GenAI capabilities are only available in SAP Build Code.
+    - **SAP Business Application Studio** or **SAP Build.**  SAP Build is required if you want to convert the service layer as well, since GenAI capabilities are only available in SAP Build plans.
 - SAP Cloud Connector

 ## Where to Start